-The survey was run by MedTech Europe to assess the state of the in vitro diagnostic medical device (IVD) market transition to the IVD Regulation.
-Approximately 40 questions were posed to some respondents.
+The survey was run by MedTech Europe to assess the state of the in vitro diagnostics medical device (IVD) market transition to the IVD Regulation.
+Approximately 40 survey questions were posed.
 Some of the questions for this survey were created in cooperation with the Medical Devices Coordination Group (MDCG).